-Agentic Sprint brings structured, spec-driven development to Claude Code.
+Sprint is a Claude Code plugin from Agentic Forge that brings structured, spec-driven development with coordinated AI agents.
 A self-iterative state machine that reads your specs, orchestrates agents, and loops until the work is done.

 A spec-driven, self-iterative state machine in four phases